rudraditya21/lattice/docs/SEMANTICS.md

 8. Assignment (right-associative): `=` in statements, not an expression operator in arithmetic contexts.

 ## Assignment Semantics
-- Simple assignment binds or rebinds in the nearest enclosing lexical scope; shadowing is allowed on first introduction.
+- Simple assignment rebinds the nearest existing binding; if the name is unbound in all enclosing scopes, it creates a new binding in the current scope.
 - Assignment is a statement, not an expression; `x = y = 3` is not permitted.
 - Annotated bindings (`x: i32 = 3`) enforce the declared type; unannotated remain dynamic.
 - Function parameters are immutable bindings inside the function body unless explicitly reassigned.

 ## Evaluation Model
-- Lexical scoping; blocks `{ ... }` introduce new scopes for bindings.
-Inner scopes may shadow outer names; lookup always resolves to the nearest enclosing binding.
+- Lexical scoping; blocks `{ ... }` introduce new scopes for bindings, and `for` headers introduce a loop-local scope shared with the loop body.
+Lookup resolves to the nearest enclosing binding.
 - Call-by-value: arguments are evaluated left-to-right before a call; the callee body executes after all arguments are computed.
 - Deterministic evaluation order: subexpressions evaluate left-to-right; there is no reordering of side effects or control-flow guards.
 - Control flow: `if/else`, `while`, `for` with `break`/`continue`; `return` exits the current function.
+Conditions must evaluate to `bool`.
 - Aggregates:
   - Tuples: immutable, positional, created with `(a, b)` (singleton `(a,)`).
 Indexing `t[0]` bounds-checks.
 Equality is structural.
   - Records: immutable, ordered fields `{x: a, y: b}`; keys are identifiers or strings.
 Access via `r["x"]`; missing keys are errors.
 Equality is structural (field names/order and values).